 According to reports from the scene of the accident, the aftermath of the crash as described as “accordion-like” Essentially, a number of trucks were involved in a chain-reaction accident where vehicle-after-vehicle hurtled into the vehicle in front of them.
-The first vehicle in the string of crashed trucks was a tractor trailer with Utah license plates registered to a company called Mile Hi Specialty Foods.
-Smashed in the middle of the pile-up were trucks from Allstar Trucking in Channahon, Ill. and a smaller truck from a Midwest tire company called Tredroc.
+The first vehicle in the string of crashed trucks was a Utah licensed tractor trailer from the Mile Hi Specialty Foods company.
+Smashed in the middle of the pile-up were trucks from Allstar Trucking in Channahon, Ill. and a Tredoc company smaller truck, which was a Midwest tire company.

 The accident occurred near Ottawa, Illinois which is roughly 80 miles from Chicago.
 The accident occurred in LaSalle County which has the most fatal trucking accidents in Illinois.

 One of the Involved Trucking Companies Has Numerous DOT Citations